What can you do to prevent running injuries? With marathon and race season underway, it is important to know how to be prepared.

 “As a sports medicine specialist, I’m trained to diagnose and treat all musculoskeletal injuries and to get patients back to training and running as soon and safely as possible.
-You want to make sure that we figure out what is the actual problem, and my team and I can treat it appropriately.
+You want to make sure that we figure out what the actual problem is, and my team and I can treat it appropriately.

-The majority of running injuries can be treated nonoperatively.
-This usually will involve some physical therapy.
+The majority of running injuries can be treated non-operatively.
+This usually involves some physical therapy.
 We have excellent physical therapists at our locations throughout the city.
 We also have some running specialists who will work with you specifically as a runner.